-Although some 3-year-olds work well on their own while doing educational activities, most will require help.
-So, be aware that during the educational hour you will be somewhat involved.
+Although some 3-year-olds work well independently while doing educational activities, most will require help.
+So, be aware that you will be somewhat involved during the educational hour.

 10:00 a.m.- Errands/Morning Walk

-If you are a stay-at-home mom you are likely to run a few errands during the workweek.
+If you are a stay-at-home mom, you will likely run a few errands during the workweek.
 I know I did.

-If running errands with your three-year-old isn’t something you do often during the weekday, then consider using that time to go for a walk around the neighborhood instead.
+If running errands with your three-year-old isn’t something you do often during the weekday, consider using that time to walk around the neighborhood instead.

 I find that 10 a.m. is the perfect time to step outside and get some fresh air.
-It helps clear our mind and get some exercise in.
+It helps clear our minds and get some exercise in.

 - Play I-Spy.

-- Talk about what you see in you walk.
+- Talk about what you see in your walk.